isaacfink21/biomehorizon/index.md

 ![](assets/pics/plot_bt.png)

 Here, since the top of the highest band is only 4/6 of the maximum value, this becomes the new maximum and all higher values are rounded down.
 The same is true for negative bands.
+This can be valuable for de-emphasizing outliers at the extrema of the data.

 ```
 ## Fixed band thickness of 10%